 As mentioned previously, internalization refers to the act of engineering certain assets (products, applications, websites, etc) in a way that allows them to be easily localized.

 Now, once you’ve built your website, it’s hard to go back and edit the code so that your site can be localized.
 Bearing this in mind, always plan ahead.
+AI code generation can support this process by automating code adjustments for internationalization, making it easier to adapt your site.
 More specifically, make sure that your site is built in a way that allows it to be adapted, EVEN if you don’t think you’ll expand to overseas markets in the foreseeable future.

 #2 – The Translation of Content